ACCESS TO THE TREE OF LIFE

 Then the LORD said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must master it.”
 (Genesis 4:6,7)

 We must overcome sin through Christ.
-We must master it if we are permitted to go past the flaming sword and eat from the Tree of Life.
+We must master it to be permitted to go past the flaming sword and eat from the Tree of Life.

 Perhaps we have thought of eternal life only in terms of living forever.
 Eternal life does include immortality in the body.
 But eternal life is not a ticket we are given when we accept Jesus Christ as our Lord and Savior, a ticket we are given so we will be conscious for eternity.